The Complete Beginner's Guide to Fountain Pens (2019 Update)

 6) Frequently Asked Questions

-a) Does Fountain Pen Ink take longer to dry?
+Does Fountain Pen Ink take longer to dry?

-b) Do I need special Fountain Pen paper?
+Do I need special Fountain Pen paper?

 No, fountain pens will work on most normal paper.
 For best results, then fountain pen paper will improve your writing, drying time, etc. but it is not absolutely critical.
+Fountain pens can struggle to write on some plastics that a ballpoint pen might work.

-c) Do Fountain Pens write upside down?
+Do Fountain Pens write upside down?

 No. Fountain Pens use gravity so writing upside down or even at a high angle is problematic.